Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Quaternionic spherical harmonics

 Moreover from \eqref{eq:polyharm} we deduce that

 (note that $\lambda^{\ladderR}_{p,q} = \lambda^{\ladderR}_{p-1,q-1}$ and $|\cdot|^2$ and $\ladderR$ commute, because $|\cdot|^2$ is rotation-invariant).
 In particular

-We are now going to use the above information about the joint spectral decomposition of $\opDg,\ladderR$ to give a quite precise description of the joint spectral decomposition of $\opDg,\opMS$.
+We are now going to use the above information about the joint spectral decomposition of $\opDg$ and $\ladderR$ to give a precise description of the joint spectral decomposition of $\opDg$ and $\opMS$.
 The link between them is given by the following, well-known elementary results about the representation theory of the Lie algebra $\lie{su}(2)$.